sigasi/sigasi_insights/manual/plugins.md

 ## Revision Control Systems

-Sigasi supports a wide range of [Revision Control Systems](http://en.wikipedia.org/wiki/Revision_control) (also know as Version Control or Source Control systems).
+Sigasi Studio supports a wide range of [Revision Control Systems](http://en.wikipedia.org/wiki/Revision_control) (also know as Version Control or Source Control systems).
 Support for revision control is based on Eclipse plugins.
 This section contains a preliminary listing